tengkumuazabs/idr-currency-classification/README.md

 Visit the app: [idr-currency-classification.streamlit.app](idr-currency-classification.streamlit.app)

 Note: If the app doesn't load immediately, it might be inactive.
-Use the "Reboot" button on Streamlit sharing or redeploy to restart it.
+Use the "Reboot" button on Streamlit.

 ## Features